wp-plugins/facebook-awd-post-to-feed-button/readme.txt

 This plugin will add shortcode and widget that add share buttons.
 If a user click on the button, Facebook will show a dialog with sharing options.
-Add your own css class on the button.

 == Description ==